JonathanCai/2048/README.md

   * For IntellJ
     1. add the lombok plugin
   * Add the dependency into the pom.xml
-2. MySQL Database
-  * sql> source mysql-spring2048.sql
-3. Import maven project
+2. Import as a maven project
   * mvn jetty:run for the quick development
-  * mvn package for the output
+  * mvn package for the war output

 ## Extension